 Small employers with fewer than 25 employees are not required to pay the employer contribution to Paid Leave Oregon.
-You will need to withhold your employees’ contributions and they will still be covered by Paid Leave Oregon.
+You must withhold your employees’ contributions.
+Your employees are covered by Paid Leave Oregon.

-You will need to file quarterly reports through your Frances Online account.
+You must file quarterly reports and pay your employees’ contributions through your Frances Online account.

 What’s Frances Online?